Recreational boat licence

 - not operating a vessel that is towing a person, another vessel or object.

+You cannot get a PWC endorsement on a restricted licence.
 Once a restricted master turns 16 years old, the restricted marine licence automatically becomes a marine licence.

 Operating under supervison